J.R. Smith's Golf Journey: From NBA Star to College Golfer

 Challenges faced and overcome

 Transitioning from a professional NBA career to college golf has undoubtedly presented several challenges for Smith.
-Adapting to a new sport requires a high level of dedication, patience, and perseverance.
+Adapting to a new sport requires high dedication, patience, and perseverance.
 Smith has shown exceptional commitment to improving his golf game and acclimating to the demands of collegiate sports.

 In addition to navigating the world of golf, Smith has had to balance his academic pursuits with his athletic endeavors.
 He has documented his time in college, discussing the stresses and difficulties of managing schoolwork, especially for someone not accustomed to the demands of higher education.
 Despite these challenges, Smith's hard work and dedication have paid off, resulting in a 4.0 GPA and the North Carolina A&T Academic Athlete of the Year award.